SNAP/Food Stamps

 Filling out the application takes 20-45 minutes, depending on your family size.
 Once your application has been submitted, you will receive a phone call or written notice from the Department of Human Services (DHS) within 1 to 14 days for your “benefits interview.”
 A caseworker will ask you about who is in your household, your address, income, and expenses.
 After you speak with DHS, you will get a letter in the mail that tells you if you’ve been approved or denied.

-If approved, the Link card comes in the mail within 30-45 days of applying and you can begin to use it at the store.
+If approved, EBT/Link card comes in the mail within 30-45 days of applying and you can begin to use it at the store.
 You can continue to receive monthly food stamps on your Link card as long as you still qualify.
-To make sure you still qualify, DHS will mail you a form once or twice a year which you must fill out and send back.
-If you don’t, you will stop receiving benefits.
+To make sure you still qualify for benefits, families who receive income from their employer, self-employment, gifts, money from stocks/bonds/IRA or unemployment will receive a midpoint report to complete six months after receiving benefits.
+You will receive a redetermination after a year of benefits.

 Maybe, but by receiving SNAP benefits you are not taking benefits away from someone else.
 Eligibility for SNAP and benefit amount is based on who’s in your household, how much money you make, and what expenses you pay.
 If you qualify for the benefit, you should not feel uncomfortable accepting it: after all, we all need help from time to time!
 In Illinois, thousands of households qualify for the program that do not utilize it.